Mapepire-IBMi/mapepire-server/README.md

 - `sysval`: fetch system values
 - `sql`: run SQL
 - `gencmdxml`: Generate XML for a CL command
+- `filebytes`: Get the raw bytes for a file

 # Options for customizing behavior
 Some operations support behavior customizations.
 This is done by setting Java system properties.